 I think there are two distinct trends in the past decade in the technology of running shoes, the most popular of athletic shoes.
-One trend is toward a substantially softer midsole material, first appearing in Adidas Boost (TPU), which debuted at 35 Asker C and now at 45 in Ultraboost, replacing existing midsole material levels of 55-60 Asker C.
+One trend is toward a substantially softer midsole material, first appearing in Adidas Boost (TPU), which debuted at about 35 Asker C and now at about 45 in Ultraboost, replacing existing midsole material levels of 55-60 Asker C.

 The other trend is toward a thicker midsole, pioneered Hoku One One.
 Greater thickness of soft midsole reinforces the trend toward softness.
 Both trends together first appeared in the Nike Vaporfly with a very thick, very soft material, ZoomX (Pebax), although also with the inflexible carbon fiber shank.
-The trend has reached a current maximum heel thickness of 45 mm in the Nike ZoomX Invincible.
+The design trend may have reached a practical limit with a heel thickness of 45 mm (or about 13/4 inches) in the Nike ZoomX Invincible.